Secure external access to Microsoft Teams, SharePoint, and OneDrive with Azure Active Directory

 Sharing policies in SharePoint and OneDrive

-In the Azure AD admin center, you can use the External Sharing settings for SharePoint and OneDrive to help configure sharing policies.
+In the Azure portal, you can use the External Sharing settings for SharePoint and OneDrive to help configure sharing policies.
 OneDrive restrictions can't be more permissive than SharePoint settings.

 Learn more: External sharing overview